Loading...

 1.16 Violence Free Workplace

-It is the Companies’ policy to provide a workplace that is safe and free from all threatening and intimidating conduct.
-Therefore, the Companies will not tolerate violence or threats of violence of any form in the workplace, at work-related functions, or outside of work if it affects the workplace.
-This policy applies to employees, clients, customers, guests, vendors, and persons doing business with the Companies.
+It is Barrington Schools’ policy to provide a workplace that is safe and free from all threatening and intimidating conduct.
+Therefore, Barrington School will not tolerate violence or threats of violence of any form in the workplace, at work-related functions, or outside of work if it affects the workplace.
+This policy applies to employees, clients, customers, guests, vendors, and people doing business with Barrington School.
 It will be a violation of this policy for any individual to engage in any conduct, verbal or physical, which intimidates, endangers, or creates the perception of intent to harm persons or property.
 Examples include but are not limited to:

-Possession of firearms or any other lethal weapon on Companies’ property, in a vehicle being used on Companies’ business, in any Companies owned or leased parking facility, or at a work-related function.
+• Possession of firearms or any other lethal weapon on Barrington School’s property, in a vehicle being used on Barrington School’s business, in any Barrington School owned or leased parking facility, or at a work-related function.

 2.1 Employee Conduct

 Employees shall conduct themselves in a professional manner.
-This includes but is not limited to: using work time efficiently and appropriately, arriving at work on time, treating colleagues, staff, customers, their families and guests with respect and refraining from words or deed that reflect adversely on the Companies.
-Courtesy should be paid to each employee of the Companies in such areas as bathroom etiquette (if no/low toiletry supplies, replace/report), closed doors (knock before entering), meetings in progress (low voices/minimal traffic through conference room), and office supplies (if no/low, replace/report).
+This includes but is not limited to using work time efficiently and appropriately, arriving at work on time, treating colleagues, staff, customers, their families and guests with respect and refraining from words or actions that reflect adversely on Barrington School.
+Courtesy should be paid to each employee of Barrington School in such areas as bathroom etiquette (if no/low toiletry supplies, replace/report), closed doors (knock before entering), meetings in progress (low voices/minimal traffic through conference room), and office supplies (if none/low, replace/report).

 2.2 Employee Discipline

-Acceptable employee conduct is necessary for the orderly operation of any business and for the benefit, protection, and safety of persons and property.
-Job performance discrepancies, violations of the Policy and Procedure Manual, or engaging in any act that the Companies’ views as inappropriate or detrimental to the interests of its employees or person with whom we do business may result in disciplinary action, up to and including termination.
+Acceptable employee conduct is necessary for the orderly operation of any business and for the benefit, protection, and safety of people and property.
+Job performance discrepancies, violations of the Policy and Procedure Manual, or engaging in any act that Barrington Schools deems inappropriate or detrimental to the interests of its employees or person with whom we do business may result in disciplinary action, up to and including termination.

-Examples of inappropriate behavior are: possession of firearms, explosives, or other weapons on the Companies’ property.
-Abusive, malicious, threatening, rude or unprofessional conduct to employees, students or customers; insubordination or refusal to obey instructions; releasing confidential information to unauthorized individuals; unauthorized use or possession of the Companies’ and/or another individuals property; Fighting or horseplay; acts outside of the workplace, which could have an adverse impact on customers or employees and the Companies; Act of a dangerous or destructive nature, including abuse, misuse or destruction of the Companies’ and/or another individuals property; Dishonesty, including without limitation, providing false record/document (for example, time record; business records; employee information forms and records; and employment application); Sleeping or loitering on the job; Unacceptable attendance record; Possession, consumption, use or abuse of illegal drugs or controlled substances, or other prescribed controlled substances on the Companies’ property; Possession, consumption, use or abuse of alcoholic beverages on the Companies’ property; Neglect of duty, laziness or incompetence; Acts detrimental to the morale of other employees, children or their families; Unacceptable work performance or behavior; Violation of other Companies’ policies and procedures; Disregard for Ohio Department of Job and Family Services Child Day Care Licensing Regulations.
+Examples of inappropriate behavior are possession of firearms, explosives, or other weapons on Barrington School’s property. abusive, malicious, threatening, rude or unprofessional conduct to employees, students or customers; insubordination or refusal to obey instructions; releasing confidential information to unauthorized individuals; unauthorized use or possession of Barrington School’s and/or another individuals property; fighting or horseplay; acts outside of the workplace, which could have an adverse impact on customers or employees and Barrington School; act of a dangerous or destructive nature, including abuse, misuse or destruction of Barrington School’s and/or another individual’s property; dishonesty, including without limitation, providing false record/document (for example, time records, business records, employee information forms, any records, and employment applications); sleeping or loitering on the job; unacceptable attendance record; possession, consumption, use or abuse of illegal drugs, controlled substances, or the misuse of other prescribed substances on Barrington School’s property; possession, consumption, use or abuse of alcoholic beverages on Barrington School’s property; neglect of duty, laziness or incompetence; acts detrimental to the morale of other employees, children or their families; unacceptable work performance or behavior; violation of other Barrington School’s policies and procedures; disregard for Department of Children and Youth Child Day Care Licensing Regulations.
 Staff will eat with the children; staff are not permitted to eat different food in view of children.
-Staff may have cool or cold beverages in a Barrington or JBJ logoed or non-marked cup or mug with lid.
+Staff may have cool or cold beverages in a Barrington School logoed or non-marked cup or mug with lid.
 To maintain the safest environment all guests, not limited to staff friends and/or the school families, must register with the center director if they stay longer than drop off/pick up.

 These rules certainly are not all-inclusive.
-The Companies may impose disciplinary action of its choosing with employees because of other behavior and situations.
+Barrington School may impose disciplinary action of its choosing with employees because of other behavior and situations.

-The following forms of disciplinary action may be taken when, in the Companies’ sole discretion, it is appropriate: verbal warning, written warning, written reprimand, suspension without pay, and/or discharge.
-Violation of any Ohio Department of Job and Family service “Serious Ricks” can result in a three-day unpaid suspension or termination.
-The above-listed disciplinary measures are not exhaustive and do not obligate the Companies to administer discipline on a progressive basis.
+The following forms of disciplinary action may be taken when, in Barrington Schools’ sole discretion, it is appropriate: verbal warning, written warning, written reprimand, suspension without pay, and/or discharge.
+Violation of any Department of Children and Youth “Serious Risks” can result in a three-day unpaid suspension or termination.
+The above-listed disciplinary measures are not exhaustive and do not obligate Barrington School to administer discipline on a progressive basis.
 Nothing set forth in this “Discipline” section alters, or should be construed to alter, your employment at-will relationship.

 2.3 Employee Grievance Procedures

 Employees are encouraged to discuss any questions or problems with their immediate supervisor and to resolve any issues internally.
-If the question/problem is not resolved to the satisfaction of the employee, he/she should reduce it to writing or call:
+This section does not replace or change the procedure as set forth in Sections 1.3 of this Manual.
+If the question/problem is not resolved to the satisfaction of the employee, the employee should reduce it to writing and email or call the center’s regional supervisor or franchise owner.
+The contact information will be located on the last page of this manual.

-Employees shall not have any direct or indirect interest or activity that directly, or indirectly, conflicts with their employment at the Companies.
-The Companies’ employees agree that the employee will not directly or through another company, from date of employment, through one (1) calendar year from the date of Employee’s Termination date, provide childcare consulting, care, or services to any the of the Companies’ clients, customers, or children.
-Employees may not request or offer to babysit the Companies’ clients, customers, or children.
-Employees are not able to work at another licensed center while employed with the Companies.
-Employees shall not use or attempt to use their position or materials with the Companies to secure anything of value for personal gain that would not ordinarily accrue to them in performance of their official duties.
-In addition, it is inappropriate and potentially damaging to customers and the Companies for any staff to engage in any personal, social, or non-Companies related relationship with a parent during or following their receipt of services at the Companies.
+Employees shall not have any direct or indirect interest or activity that directly, or indirectly, conflicts with their employment at Barrington School.
+Barrington Schools’ employees agree that the employee will not directly or through another company, from date of employment, through one (1) calendar year from the date of Employee’s Termination date, provide childcare consulting, care, or services to any the of Barrington Schools’ clients, customers, or children.
+This includes solicitation of staff, customers, clients or children.
+Employees may not request or offer to babysit Barrington Schools’ clients, customers, or children.
+Employees cannot work at another licensed center while employed with Barrington School.
+Employees shall not use or attempt to use their position or materials with Barrington School to secure anything of value for personal gain that would not ordinarily accrue to them in performance of their official duties.
+In addition, it is inappropriate and potentially damaging to customers and Barrington School for any staff to engage in any personal, social, or non- Barrington Schools related relationship with a parent during or following their receipt of services at Barrington School.
 In the event the employee believes that he/she may have a possible conflict of interest, he/she is responsible for bringing the matter to the Regional Supervisor for clarification.

 Our employees are prohibited from taking any job that may interfere with CACFP (Child and Adult Care Food Program) duties.

 Employees must submit a doctor’s note stating that they are physically fit for employment in a facility caring for children without restrictions or a list of restrictions.
-The Companies will try to accommodate restrictions.
+Barrington School will try to accommodate restrictions.

-Employees whose job duties include transportation of clients must notify the Companies within twenty-four hours or prior to their next scheduled workday, if they have been convicted of any felony traffic violations.
-Also, all employees must inform the Companies if there is any change to their legal driving status.
+Employees must notify Barrington School within twenty-four hours or prior to their next scheduled workday, if they have been convicted of any felony or misdemeanor, including any traffic violations.
+A conviction includes any finding of guilt or plea of no contest and/or imposition of a fine, jail sentence, or other penalty.
+All employees must inform Barrington School if there is any change to their legal driving status.
 This includes suspended driving license or cancellation of an automobile insurance policy.
 Under no circumstances are employees permitted to drive during working hours without a current valid driver’s license and insurance on the vehicle they are driving.
 Employees must also notify the center director if they are arrested or convicted of any of the criminal offenses listed in the Ohio Revised Code section 5104.09 or Ohio Administrative Code section 5101:2-5-09.

 The centers will be closed two days per year for in-service training for all staff.
 These are mandatory working days for the staff and request off forms will not be honored on these days.
 There will be no childcare for any children at the centers on these days, please plan accordingly.
 If the employee fails to attend the training, they will be charged the amount of the training.